Frequently Asked Questions (FAQs)

-Use the menu above to filter your options based on the topic you are looking for.
-If you can't find an answer to your question, please reach out to email@example.com and we will be happy to assist!
+Use the menu below to filter your options based on the topic you are looking for.
+If you can’t find an answer to your question, please reach out and we will be happy to assist!

 Graduate and professional students do not qualify for the Federal and State grants that are available to undergraduate students.
 In some cases, graduate and professional students might qualify for awards through their department or school.

 Yes, you will need to accept the loan(s) through your Connect Carolina Student Center.
 Then, complete the Master Promissory Note and Loan Entrance Counseling in your To-Do List.

 Federal financial aid is not available to DACA students.